Adult Services

 Bestsellers Book Club

-In bestsellers book club, we will discuss newer and popular titles of all genres and interests.
+In bestsellers book club, we discuss newer and popular titles of all genres and interests.
 Titles will be decided in advance by the group.
 Adult book clubs are open to ages 18+.

-Next meetings: Tuesday, June 6th, 1:00pm
+Next meeting: Tuesday, May 7th, 1:00pm

 Copies are available now!